 In addition to the changes already mentioned, Amazon is also changing the form of packaging used for a lot of products.
 For instance, the company is requiring smaller items no longer be sent in boxes, but rather be sent in flexible mailers.
 This has significantly reduced the overall packaging size and weight.

-Receiving Amazon’s Frustration Free Packaging certification provides several benefits including the reduction or removal of Amazon Prep Chargebacks, reduced packaging costs, reduced inbound transportation costs, additional site marketing and free vine enrollment.
+Receiving Amazon Frustration Free Packaging certification provides several benefits including the reduction or removal of Amazon Prep Chargebacks, reduced packaging costs, reduced inbound transportation costs, additional site marketing and free vine enrollment.

-When does a product need recertified to the Amazon-Frustration-Free-Packaging process?
-The good news is that as long as the materials and components are not changed, recertification is not needed.
+When does a product need re-certified to the Amazon-Frustration-Free-Packaging process?
+The good news is that as long as the materials and components are not changed, re-certification is not needed.
 However, vendors may need to make changes.
-The most common changes that require FFP recertification include a change in the pack size (for instance from three units to four), the addition or removal of components, a change in the sealing method and design or material changes to the shipper, primary package or protective material used.
+The most common changes that require amazon frustration free packaging program re-certification include a change in the package size (for instance from three units to four), the addition or removal of components, a change in the sealing method and design or material changes to the shipper, primary package or protective material used.

 The impact of the Frustration Free Package amazon program has been remarkable.
 Fischer Price was an early adapter and provided a case study of the impact.
 On one particular toy, the number of packaging components was reduced from 19 to one.
 The package volume was reduced from 8,736 inches cubed to 1,063 inches cubed.
 The air shipped volume was reduced from 6,683 inches cubed to 42 inches cubed.
 Amazon globally claims that the FFP packages initiative and amazon standard packaging saved the equivalent of 305 million shipping boxes in 2017 alone.